groonga/groonga/doc/source/install/cmake_options.rst

 .. note::

-   If you install Apache Arrow manually, use the :ref:`windows-cmake-cmake-prefix-path` option.
+   If you install Apache Arrow manually, you need to use the :ref:`windows-cmake-cmake-prefix-path` option.

 .. _windows-cmake-cmake-prefix-path: